felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 ### Target audience
 This training is aimed at the following:

-* Developers that desire to add functionalities to Catalog Explorer
+* Developers that desire to add customized features to Catalog Explorer
 * Presales that wish to understand the capabilities provided by Custom Extensions

-NOTE: Sample00 to Sample12 focus on JavaScript development, while samples in styling folder focus on CSS styling.
+NOTE: Main folder `sample00` to `sample12` focus on JavaScript development, while samples in `styling` folder focus on CSS styling.

 ### Objectives